-Two years ago, I traveled a bit in South America with some friends and, like most backpackers, Machu Picchu was on our itinerary.
+Back in 2012, I traveled to South America with some friends and, like most backpackers, Machu Picchu was on our itinerary.
 We did a one-day hike and arrived at the ruins early in the morning as the fog was beginning to disappear.

-Lucky for me, I have a husband who has been dreaming of doing the hike since he was young, And it's always been on my South America bucket list, so I got a second go at something that for many is a “once in a lifetime” experience.
+Lucky for me, I have a husband who has been dreaming of hiking the Inca Trail since he was young, And it's always been on my South America bucket list, so I got a second go at something that for many is a “once in a lifetime” experience.

-We actually booked our two spots for the Inca Trail months before we even purchased our flight to South America.
+We actually booked our 2 spots for the Inca Trail months before we even purchased our flight to South America.

 With nearly one million tourists visiting the famous ruins each year, there is a seemingly endless amount of tour companies to pick from.
 So as you can imagine, choosing one to go with was a daunting task.

 Ranging from minimalist and dirt cheap to over-the-top luxury, we had our work cut out for us.

 After reading reviews and researching multiple companies, we decided upon Peru Treks.
-With five stars on TripAdvisor (which hasn't led me astray yet), a reputation for treating their porters right, and a reasonable price, we were happy with our decision and started counting down the days ‘til our journey began.
+With five stars on TripAdvisor and a reasonable price, we were happy with our decision and started counting down the days ‘til our journey began.